 Is MySchool@Kent connected to a local high school?

 Yes and no. Students are not required to participate in the local high school, but there are some exciting options there, like specialized electives, music, clubs, sports and other activities, that students may want to experience.
 Because of our connections to our districts, these options are available.
 The local high schools also typically grant credits and diplomas, but students can opt for a Certificate of Achievement and a list of completed courses if their families prefer that.

 $0.
 There is no charge for this public program.
 Funding comes from Kent ISD and contributions from the local school districts.
 Both costs and contributions depend on the number of students participating, with a portion of the state's per pupil grant helping to support each participating student.

 Where is the F2F part of the program located?

 Twice a week (minimum), students come to our Learning Lab on the campus of Kent ISD, located just off the East Beltline between Knapp and Leonard streets.
-The program features a café-style environment just inside the Tech Center , on the east side of the building (parking lot #1).
+The program features a café-style environment just inside the Kent Career Tech Center, on the east side of the building (parking lot #1).
 For those students who need an alternative to the main campus location, we have two satellite locations in the county.
-These SuccessLink classrooms are at KDL Gaines and the Downtown Y.
+These SuccessLink classrooms are at KDL Gaines branch and the Downtown YMCA.